 - & More

-Components Of Our DBT Treatment In New Jersey & New York City
+Components of Our Comprehensive DBT Treatment Programs in New Jersey, New York City, and Beyond

 Skills Training: DBT Skills Group (or individual family skills for younger children) focuses on teaching participants skills in mindfulness, tolerating painful emotions in difficult situations, interpersonal effectiveness, managing emotions, and walking the middle path.
 It has a class-like format that includes handouts, take-home exercises, and experiential activities.
 Despite the interactive style, there is no expectation that group members share information that is uncomfortable for them to discuss.